ZubairAhamed/AngularJS/README.md

 3) Download and Install Sublime Text for Windows from https://www.sublimetext.com/download

 4) Now if everything is success then, you can start practicing with those sample angular programs.

+5) Please let me know if you have any doubts in the above steps and whether you need some more example programs.